MakerAndCoder/docs/en/hardwares/speaker.md

 ```

-- Provide an interface to upload wav files to the device in online programming mode, click the + sign to upload operation.
+<br><br>
+- Fill in the URL to play the wav file in the cloud

+#>Note: | Only WAV type files are supported with a maximum size of 500KB, to prevent the file from being too large, it is recommended to use 16000 sampling frequency, 16 Bit WAV files.
 <img class="blockly_svg" src="https://makerandcoder.com/MCLab/blockly/hardwares/speaker/uiflow_block_core2_speaker_play_url_wav_file.svg">

 ```python
 speaker.playCloudWAV('https://xxxxx.wav', volume=6)
 ```

-- Fill in the URL to play the wav file in the cloud

-#>Note: | Only WAV type files are supported with a maximum size of 500KB, to prevent the file from being too large, it is recommended to use 16000 sampling frequency, 16 Bit WAV files.